 MEIRS programming and informed outreach provides tools that help Maine immigrants and refugees by delivering services that positively integrate individuals and families into Maine culture.
 Through a variety of programs, MEIRS has the resources and experience to help new Maine families become familiar with, comfortable in, and contributory to their new environment.

 Many immigrants and refugees have experienced deeply traumatic events that continue to affect them.
-Our Behavioral Health Services, which are designed to specifically assist this population, include:
+Our Behavioral Health Services, which are designed to specifically assist this population, include the services below.

 - Youth Leadership Program: YouthBridges leadership program provides culturally competent community integration programs and services to both boys and girls.
 Its goal is to create a new generation of leaders for Maine’s future.